 This situation made me realize that we as teachers have a unique opportunity to encourage critical thinking about environmental issues.
 We can ask our students to look at these types of claims and evaluate them for themselves.

 Did you ever see the animated kids’ show called Science Court?
 Someone would sue a company, and the case would end up in Science Court.
 The scientific basis for the claim was examined, the jury discussed the evidence, and a verdict was reached.
 Why not do something similar to examine environmental claims and call it “Green Court”?
 As soon as the inspiration hit, I knew I had to create a packet of teaching materials to put this idea into action!

-In the meantime, I realized that with Earth Day coming up in a little more than a week, other teachers may want to try the lesson, too.
-Not only would this be great for Earth Day, but it's a terrific lesson on propaganda in advertising.
-You can download the Green Court Claims freebie from my TeachersPayTeachers store.
+You'll find the Green Court Claims freebie in my TeachersPayTeachers store.
 Be sure to click the Follow Me link on TpT to be notified when I add more freebies!